Professional Painter: Job Description, Duties and Responsibilities

 Professional painters prepare indoor and outdoor surfaces for painting and apply paint.
 They may work on such diverse structures as houses, businesses or bridges.
 Work includes selecting and mixing colors, removing old paint and choosing the appropriate materials for the job.
 Professional painters work for construction companies, contractors or building management companies and may paint houses, business structures or bridges.
 They must have a high school diploma or GED certificate and can benefit from an on-the-job apprenticeship or technical school training.

-The U.S. Bureau of Labor Statistics (BLS) reported that painting jobs were predicted to increase 18% during the 2010-2020 decade, which is close to the average for all careers.
+The U.S. Bureau of Labor Statistics (BLS) reported that painting jobs were predicted to increase 20% during the 2012-2022 decade, which is faster than the average for all careers.
 As of May 2013, the annual average income of painters was $39,290, according to the BLS.

 Professional painters begin by preparing surfaces for painting.
 This may require removing old paint, filling holes and washing walls.
 Sandpaper, wire brushes, scrapers and abrasive blasting may be used to prepare a surface.
 Holes and divots are filled with putty, plaster or caulk.
 Professional painters must also ensure that surfaces are not susceptible to moisture by sealing cracks and corners where building materials meet.